RoboSDK/Flow/README.md

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`

-At t0 the two transformers and receiver at the end will be waiting for messages and the publish will begin to publish data.
+At t0 the two transformers and subscriber at the end will be waiting for messages and the publisher will begin to publish data.
 This could be through a network socket that has no local dependencies (e.g. sensor data).

-At t1 The first transform receives the first message and transforms it, and at the same time the publish begins producing a second piece of data.
+At t1 The first transformer receives the first message and transforms it, and at the same time the publisher begins publishing a second piece of data.

-This keeps going until all 4 functions are constantly communicating information to the final receiver with some frequency.
+This keeps going until all 4 functions are constantly communicating information to the final subscriber with some frequency.

 <a name="1-3-Cancellation"></a>